Key Takeaways:

 Bottom Line

-CFA and CFP certifications are both common for financial advisors.
+CFA and CFP® certifications are both common for financial advisors.
 For prospective clients, working with an advisor who has one or the other may not make a huge difference.
 Both certification programs teach applicants how to handle someone’s financial future.
-CFAs typically work more in the field of financial analytics and investing, while CFPs usually focus on financial planning with individual clients.
+CFAs typically work more in the field of financial analytics and investing, while CFP® professionals usually focus on financial planning with individual clients.
 Keep in mind that getting a CFA is also a longer process with more exams.

 Tips for Finding a Financial Advisor

-• Before working with a financial advisor, it’s a good idea to consider your goals and where you generally stand in regard to meeting them.
+- A financial advisor can help you manage your investments and set financial goals.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals get started now.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/Portra, ©iStock.com/sanjeri, ©iStock.com/jacoblund